david942j/seccomp-tools/README.md

 $ gem install seccomp-tools
 ```

-If you failed in compiling, try:
+If you failed when compiling, try:
 ```
 sudo apt install gcc ruby-dev
 ```